axingjia/jacoco-testing/README.md

 # Summary
 * This is my caffee/nightmare-fueled testing project completion of a coffeeMaker software provided by Coursera Software Testing Automoation specialization.
 If you read the discussion forum.
 Lots of people will say this is impossible to complete.
 But not me, I am not easily giving up.

 * In this project, I tried to crush 2 assignment in a week.
-Spent 8 hours on the weekend to finish one assignment and the next.
+Spent 16 hours 2 days straight to finish one assignment and the next.

 * In this project I use cucumber behaviour-driven development and use Jacoco Coverage Report for the software. it covers 185 test cases with the testing codebase spanning around 600 lines of code.